 The funding is spread over three years, with a small percentage allocated in the first year (2022-23) and the majority of the funding (over 80%) allocated to year three (2024-25).

-The council has already undertaken consultation with a range of partners and stakeholders to start determining which projects and activities to fund, and this will continue over the coming months.
+We have already undertaken consultation with a range of partners and stakeholders to start determining which projects and activities to fund, and this will continue over the duration of the fund.